Skip to navigation Skip to content

 Refusing to enter into a Job Plan

-Not meeting job search requirements
+Not meeting points target or job search requirements

 Job seeker contacts to discuss non-compliance or circumstances impacting compliance